-- Demonstrate comprehensive knowledge and understanding of the components and process of strategy formulation, the linkages between marketing decisions and overall business strategy and the design of business plans;
+- The components and process of strategy formulation, the linkages between marketing decisions and overall business strategy and the design of business plans.

-- Analyse the financial consequences of marketing decisions and alternative methods of financing marketing investments;
+- The financial consequences of marketing decisions and alternative methods of financing marketing investments.

-- Critically appraise the contribution of research and development and quality consistency to improved customer satisfaction;
+- The contribution of research and development and quality consistency to improved customer satisfaction.

-- Critically evaluate the impact of work force and capital expenditure on productivity performance;
+- The impact of work force and capital expenditure on productivity performance.

-- Identify and critically analyse the challenges of dealing with environmental change and balancing the expectations of a wide range of stakeholders.
+- The challenges of dealing with environmental change and balancing the expectations of a wide range of stakeholders.